Overseas Shipholding Group (NYSE:OSG) Releases Quarterly Earnings Results

-Overseas Shipholding Group (NYSE:OSG – Get Free Report) released its quarterly earnings results on Monday.
-The transportation company reported $0.22 EPS for the quarter, RTT News reports.
+Overseas Shipholding Group (NYSE:OSG – Get Free Report) announced its earnings results on Monday.
+The transportation company reported $0.22 earnings per share (EPS) for the quarter, RTT News reports.
 Overseas Shipholding Group had a return on equity of 13.75% and a net margin of 10.27%.
-The business had revenue of $115.44 million for the quarter.
+The business had revenue of $115.44 million during the quarter.

-In other news, CEO Samuel H. Norton sold 12,446 shares of the company’s stock in a transaction that occurred on Tuesday, August 15th.
-The stock was sold at an average price of $4.08, for a total transaction of $50,779.68.
-Following the completion of the transaction, the chief executive officer now directly owns 2,630,850 shares of the company’s stock, valued at $10,733,868.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In related news, CEO Samuel H. Norton sold 15,041 shares of the stock in a transaction that occurred on Thursday, August 17th.
-The stock was sold at an average price of $4.00, for a total value of $60,164.00.
-Following the completion of the transaction, the chief executive officer now directly owns 2,593,296 shares of the company’s stock, valued at approximately $10,373,184.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CEO Samuel H. Norton sold 12,446 shares of the stock in a transaction that occurred on Tuesday, August 15th.
-The stock was sold at an average price of $4.08, for a total value of $50,779.68.
-Following the completion of the transaction, the chief executive officer now directly owns 2,630,850 shares of the company’s stock, valued at $10,733,868.
+In related news, major shareholder Cyrus Capital Partners, L.P. sold 3,788,639 shares of the business’s stock in a transaction that occurred on Thursday, August 24th.
+The stock was sold at an average price of $4.05, for a total value of $15,343,987.95.
+Following the completion of the sale, the insider now owns 7,080,071 shares in the company, valued at $28,674,287.55.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other Overseas Shipholding Group news, CEO Samuel H. Norton sold 15,041 shares of the company’s stock in a transaction on Thursday, August 17th.
+The stock was sold at an average price of $4.00, for a total transaction of $60,164.00.
+Following the completion of the sale, the chief executive officer now owns 2,593,296 shares in the company, valued at $10,373,184.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, major shareholder Cyrus Capital Partners, L.P. sold 3,788,639 shares of the company’s stock in a transaction on Thursday, August 24th.
+The stock was sold at an average price of $4.05, for a total value of $15,343,987.95.
+Following the sale, the insider now owns 7,080,071 shares of the company’s stock, valued at approximately $28,674,287.55.
 The disclosure for this sale can be found here.
-Insiders have sold 3,891,113 shares of company stock worth $15,783,121 over the last quarter.
-7.97% of the stock is owned by corporate insiders.
+Over the last quarter, insiders sold 3,891,113 shares of company stock worth $15,783,121.
+Company insiders own 7.97% of the company’s stock.

 Overseas Shipholding Group, Inc, together with its subsidiaries, owns and operates a fleet of oceangoing vessels in the United States.
 Its vessels are engaged in the transportation of crude oil and petroleum products in the United States flag trade.
 As of December 31, 2022, the company owned or operated a fleet of 21 vessels totaling an aggregate of approximately 1.5 million deadweight tons.